United Continental to receive its first Boeing 787 this week

-BRIEF-Seattle Genetics, Astellas announce updated enfortumab vedotin phase 1 data in metastatic urothelial cancer

-* Trial evaluating enfortumab vedotin in combination with CPIs is also planned for later in the year

-Sept 24 United Continental Holdings Inc will become the first U.S. airline to take delivery of Boeing Co's 787 Dreamliner airplane this week, the world's largest airline said on Monday.
+United Continental Holdings Inc (UAL.N) will become the first U.S. airline to take delivery of Boeing Co's 787 Dreamliner airplane this week, the world's largest airline said on Monday.

 United said it expects to fly the plane to its Houston hub from Boeing Field in Seattle this week.
 The first of five 787s United should receive this year will be used in a month-long training program before it enters commercial service.